 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-When I first starting this blog and transformed it into a full-fledged freelance business, I didn’t have a lot of money.
+When first started this blog and created a full-fledged freelance business, I didn’t have a lot of money.
 I was in $14,000 of consumer debt and was living in a very sketchy apartment (that I desperately wanted to move out of).